djhunt-ibm/agentic-ai-client-bootcamp/usecases/ask-hr/assets/hands-on-lab-askHR-v2.md

+# 🧑‍💼 AskHR: Automate HR tasks with Agentic AI

+### Pre-requisites

+- Check with your instructor to make sure **all systems** are up and running before you continue.
+- Validate that you have access to the right techzone environment for this lab.
+- Validate that you have access to a credentials file that you instructor will share with you before starting the labs.
+- If you're an instructor running this lab, check the **Instructor's guides** to set up all environments and systems.

+In this lab, you'll create three different agents.
+One is RAG agent, which extracts information from a document to resolve user queries, second agent is HR profile management agent, which lets user check profile

+### Step by step instructions to build agents:
 1. When you launch "watsonx orchestrate", you'll be directed to this page.
 Click on hamburger menu of top left.

 <img width="1000" alt="image" src="hands-on-lab-assets/step1.png">